 Olive oil, for example, has many health benefits.
 It would seem intuitive that employees should know this — and yet your health risk assessment may be telling them the opposite.
 Olive oil should not be lumped in as “extra fats/oils when preparing food or at the table” as in the HRA below, the most commonly used in the country:

 Fat also makes food taste good.
 If you want your employees to be in a good mood after lunch, not chastising them about their food choices is a start.

-Action step: urge your HRA vendor to start giving out correct advice about fats.
+Action step: urge your HRA vendor to update advice about fats.

 2. “Eating mostly lower-fat dairy products,” as recommended in the HRA above, may be a bad idea.

 In order to make processed foods palatable without fat, sugar is added.
 Many— if not most— nonfat yogurts are major sources of sugar.
 Hence this HRA advice under “make healthier choices” is also incorrect:

 Whatever the harms of saturated fat in general and dairy fat in particular, certainly the harms of sugar are greater.
 HRAs should not be encouraging employees to eat foods with hidden sugars.

 Action Step: In addition to asking them to correct their advice about fats, urge your HRA vendor not to recommend foods with hidden added sugars.